Laivateollisuus

 Oy Laivateollisuus Ab (LaTe) was a Finnish shipbuilding company located in Pansio, Turku.
 The company was founded in 1945 to serve Finnish war reparation industry and focused on wooden ships.
-The first vessels were a series of schooners, which were followed by other wooden vessels.
+The first vessels were a series of schooners; they were followed by other wooden vessels.
 The last wooden hulls were produced in 1958.
 The company continued producing wooden gluelam structures in parallel with shipbuilding.

-LaTe specialised on research vessels of which main customer was Soviet Union.
+LaTe specialised in research vessels, for which main customer was the Soviet Union.
 In 1973 it was taken over by Valmet, which merged it with the adjacent Pansio shipyard in 1983.
-Between 1983−1986 the company operated under name Valmetin Laivateollisuus Oy, after which the original name was restored.
+Between 1983 and 1986 the company operated under name Valmetin Laivateollisuus Oy, after which the original name was restored.

 In 1987 Valmet put together its shipbuilding together with Wärtsilä under new company Wärtsilä Marine.
 The Laivateollisuus yard was discontinued in 1988 and the gluelam structure production was continued by new owners under name Late-Rakenteet Oy.

 The nearby Laivateollisuus neighbourhood, originally built for the yard workers, is protected and listed as one of the Finnish cultural environments of national significance.

 Background

-After the Continuation War between Finland and Soviet Union ended to Moscow Armistice in 1944, Finland had to pay large war reparations.
-The whole sum had to be paid in goods; over one fifth of the value consisted vessels.
-The oddest vessels included onto the list were 90 wooden 300-tonne schooners.
-As all shipyards of Finland had moved to steel as construction material already for decades ago, it was challenging to find experts in the field.
+After the Continuation War between Finland and Soviet Union ended in the Moscow Armistice of 1944, Finland had to pay large war reparations.
+The whole sum had to be paid in goods; over one-fifth of the value consisted of vessels.
+The oddest vessels included in the list were 90 wooden 300-tonne schooners.
+As all shipyards in Finland had already moved to steel as a construction material decades ago, it was challenging to find experts in the field.
 It turned out that in the whole country there were just three people who had the required know-how for designing of such ships.
-One of them was Kaarlo Pulli, who had evacuated his business to Rauma after Koivisto, where his premises were located, was ceded to Soviet Union with the rest of the Karelian Isthmus.
-Another one was Porvoo engineer Gösta Kynzell, who had previous experience from wooden schooners, and the third one was Jarl Lindblom, technical manager of Turku Boat Works.
-Delegation of War Reparation Industry (Soteva) ordered from Kynzell preliminary sketches which were completeded into firm plans by Lindblom.
+One of them was Kaarlo Pulli, who had evacuated his business to Rauma after Koivisto, where his premises were located, was ceded to the Soviet Union with the rest of the Karelian Isthmus.
+Another was Porvoo engineer Gösta Kynzell, who had previous experience from wooden schooners.
+The third was Jarl Lindblom, technical manager of Turku Boat Works.
+A delegation from the War Reparation Industry (Soteva) ordered from Kynzell preliminary sketches, which were turned into firm plans by Lindblom.

 Foundation

-As all the significant Finnish shipyards were fully loaded producing steel ships as war reparation, the wooden ships needed new premises.
-A new company, Oy Laivateollisuus Ab ("Shipbuilding Ltd; LaTe"), was founded in Pansio, Turku on 1 February 1945.
+As all the significant Finnish shipyards were fully occupied producing steel ships as war reparation, the wooden ships needed new premises.
+A new company, Oy Laivateollisuus Ab ("Shipbuilding Ltd"; LaTe), was founded in Pansio, Turku on 1 February 1945.
 The founders were ship operators Finland Steamship Company (FÅA), Ab Finland — Amerika Linjen Oy and Ab Oceanfart Oy.
-Construction of the premises began in spring 1945 and production started in the following year.
-Architect Erik Bryggman was assigned to make plans for a neighbourhood for the yard personnel.
+Construction of the premises began in spring 1945 and production started the following year.
+Architect Erik Bryggman was assigned to make plans for a neighbourhood for the shipyard personnel.

-In the following month captain Filip Hollming founded F.W.
+The following month captain Filip Hollming founded F.W.
 Hollming Oy in Rauma together with Pulli, August Mannonen and Hugo Pöntynen.
 F.W.
 Hollming Oy was assigned to produce some of the schooners.

-Schooner Meridian during sea trial in September 1948.
+The Meridian during sea trials in September 1948.